Consensys/linea-specification/bls/notes.md

 - C2_MEMBERSHIP
 - G2_MEMBERSHIP
 - PAIRING
+- G1_ADD
+- G2_ADD
+- G1_MSM
+- G2_MSM
+- MAP_FP_TO_G1
+- MAP_FP2_TO_G2

-### Failure case
+### Failure case (assuming ICP = 1)

-- BLS12_G1ADD: send to C1_MEMBERSHIP or G1_MEMBERSHIP circuits the first point predicted not to be in the group or subgroup, so as to prove non-membership.
+- BLS12_G1ADD: send to C1_MEMBERSHIP circuit the first point predicted not to be in the group, so as to prove non-membership.
 - BLS12_G1MSM: send to C1_MEMBERSHIP or G1_MEMBERSHIP circuits the first point predicted not to be in the group or subgroup, so as to prove non-membership.
-- BLS12_G2ADD: send to C2_MEMBERSHIP or G2_MEMBERSHIP circuits the first point predicted not to be in the group or subgroup, so as to prove non-membership.
+- BLS12_G2ADD: send to C2_MEMBERSHIP circuit the first point predicted not to be in the group, so as to prove non-membership.
 - BLS12_G2MSM: send to C2_MEMBERSHIP or G2_MEMBERSHIP circuits the first point predicted not to be in the group or subgroup, so as to prove non-membership.
 - BLS12_PAIRING_CHECK: send to C1_MEMBERSHIP or G1_MEMBERSHIP or C2_MEMBERSHIP or G2_MEMBERSHIP circuits the first point predicted not to be in the group or subgroup, so as to prove non-membership.
+As it is likely simpler to prove non-membership to C1,2 it has priority over the G1,2.
+- BLS12_MAP_FP_TO_G1: no circuit needed.
+- BLS12_MAP_FP2_TO_G2: no circuit needed.

-### Success case
+### Success case (assuming ICP = 1 and NOT_ON_G1_MAX = NOT_ON_G2_MAX = 0)

-- BLS12_G1ADD: send to C1_MEMBERSHIP and G1_MEMBERSHIP circuits all points so as to prove membership.
+- BLS12_G1ADD: send to C1_MEMBERSHIP circuits all points so as to prove membership, then send them to G1_ADD circuit
-- BLS12_G1MSM: send to C1_MEMBERSHIP and G1_MEMBERSHIP circuits all points so as to prove membership.
+- BLS12_G1MSM: send to C1_MEMBERSHIP and G1_MEMBERSHIP circuits all points so as to prove membership, then send them to G1_MSM circuit.
-- BLS12_G2ADD: send to C2_MEMBERSHIP and G2_MEMBERSHIP circuits all points so as to prove membership.
+- BLS12_G2ADD: send to C2_MEMBERSHIP circuits all points so as to prove membership, then send them to G2_ADD circuit.
-- BLS12_G2MSM: send to C2_MEMBERSHIP and G2_MEMBERSHIP circuits all points so as to prove membership.
+- BLS12_G2MSM: send to C2_MEMBERSHIP and G2_MEMBERSHIP circuits all points so as to prove membership, then send them to G2_MSM circuit.
 - BLS12_PAIRING_CHECK:
     * If all points are trivial (small and large point are at infinity) do nothing.
     * If small point is trivial, then send large point to C2_MEMBERSHIP and G2_MEMBERSHIP circuits.
     * If large point is trivial, then send small point to C1_MEMBERSHIP and G1_MEMBERSHIP circuits.
     * If neither small nor large points are trivial, send the pair to the PAIRING circuit.

-@TODO: do we actually need that PAIRING circuit?
+- BLS12_MAP_FP_TO_G1: send field element to MAP_FP_TO_G1 circuit.
+- BLS12_MAP_FP2_TO_G2: send field element to MAP_FP2_TO_G2 circuit.